dyuri/txtpresentations/images/png/png.md

 # Portable Network Graphics

 One of the most widely used raster image formats, that supports lossless compression, alpha transparency and is supported by all the webbrowsers.
-It was developed as an improved, non-patented replacement for GIF (*"PNG's not GIF"*).
+It was developed in 1996 as an improved, non-patented replacement for GIF (*"PNG's not GIF"*).
+ISO and IETF standard.

 Features: